layervault/layervault_ruby_client/README.md

 There's a very simple object model provided by classes that implement [Hashie](https://github.com/intridea/hashie) objects that wrap the JSON responses from the ```LayerVault.client``` interface.
 The objects mostly all follow a ```.for``` pattern that accepts the appropriate number of arguments for the level of nesting the object represents.
 For example,

-  - Organizations require the name of the organization: ```Organization.for('layervault')```
+  - Organizations require the permalink of the organization: ```Organization.for('layervault')```
-  - Projects require the name of the organization and the project name: ```Project.for('layervault', 'Designer News')```
+  - Projects require the permalink of the organization and the project name: ```Project.for('layervault', 'Designer News')```
   - ... and so on ...

 #### Associations

-When using the simple object model, associations will be hydrated into the correct child objects allowing a simple level of traversal down the object model hierarchy.
+When using the simple object model, associations will be hydrated into the correct child objects for the immediate child relationships only, allowing a simple level of traversal down the object model hierarchy.
+There is no lazy loding support that will automatically hydrated any deeper associations - you must perform new queries.

 ## Access Tokens